 - Food is paramount to community in Thailand.
 A common first greeting would be, “Have you eaten?”
 It’s also considered bad luck to eat alone, reinforcing the idea that food is meant to be shared and loved together.
 There is always food nearby at any sort of gathering in Thailand, and luckily, wherever you are, most of it is pretty damn good.

 - Flavors are big in Thailand.
-You would be hard pressed to find a food that one could describe as bland.
+You would be hard pressed to find a food in the country that one could describe as bland.
 While the flavors in Thai food are rich and intense, they don’t overwhelm the palate because Thai cuisine specializes in balancing of flavor.
 This means a lot of salt, a lot of heat- and a lot of sugar.
-Westerners might be more used to having hidden sugar in their food, so can be surprised at the presence of a sugar shaker on the table like we have salt and pepper.
+Westerners might be more used to having hidden sugar in their food (hello, junk food!), so can be surprised at the presence of a sugar shaker on the table like we have salt and pepper.
 Sugar can temper heat, mellow bitterness, and sharpen flavors, similar to salt.

 This spotlight might be cheating, as it involves plenty of ingredients, but the first step to understanding Thai food is understanding the base of many well-loved dishes: curry paste.
 Each family has their own delicate ratio and process for creating this flavorful mash that offers its distinctive complexity to every dish.
 Usually comprised of lemongrass, ginger, garlic, fish sauce, and plenty of chiles, this mixture is pounded in a mortar and pestle until smooth and pulpy.
 Way more than just curry, this paste is used in noodle dishes, soups and stir-fries– just don’t ask a home cook for their exact ratio.